 The STSA and LA work in partnership to assess the bids and are responsible for quality assurance once funds have been released.
 Action plans and outcomes of the bids are monitored to ensure value for money and maximum outcomes.

-The LA has seconded a local headteacher (2 days a week) as a Senior Education Liaison Officer, who acts in a 'bridging' role between the council and the STSA.
-The liaison officer works with STSA to broker support for schools; quality assure the bids that are received and monitor and assess impact of successful bids.
+The LA works with STSA to broker support for schools; quality assure the bids that are received and monitor and assess impact of successful bids.

 4.6 The Link Website